timkicker/timkicker.github.io/source/faq/index.md

 #### Are the articles on this blog written by a single author or multiple contributors?

-At the time of writing this, all blogs were completely done by myself.
+At the time of writing, all blogs were completely done by myself.

 #### How can I support your blog?

 Share, share, share.
-If you really want to [buy me a coffe](https://www.buymeacoffee.com/timkicker) tho, i would be pretty glad.
+If you really want to [buy me a coffe](https://www.buymeacoffee.com/timkicker) tho, i'd be thankfull.

  ####   Can I contribute to your blog as a guest writer?